SAP/fsm-sdk/README.md

-# Node FSM-SDK to Interface with Coresystems APIs and Services.
+# NodeJS FSM-SDK to Interface with Coresystems APIs and Services.
-Find more documentation and related information at https://docs.coresystems.net
+Find more documentation and related information at [Coresystems API Documentation](https://docs.coresystems.net/dev-index.html)

 - [Getting started](#getting-started)
 - [CoreAPIClient](#coreapiclient)